finos/common-cloud-controls/docs/governance/steering/elections.md

   - Conclusion of Election
   - Results announced at first community meeting after the election concludes

-The election officers will choose exact dates for each step and propose the final schedule to Steering Committee.
+The election officers will choose exact dates for each step and propose the final schedule to the Steering Committee.

 ### Nomination and Election Procedure